 Debug API

-The Service Proxy for Kubernetes (SPK) Cluster Wide Controller (CWC) has been enhanced to support the debug API to run the diagnostic commands on any of the targeted TMM Pods, sending and receiving diagnostic data between the CWC and debug sidecar via RabbitMQ.
+The Service Proxy for Kubernetes (SPK) Cluster Wide Controller (CWC) has been enhanced to support the debug API, allowing diagnostic utilities to be executed on any targeted TMM Pod.
+Diagnostic data is sent and received between the CWC and the debug sidecar via RabbitMQ.

 Utility Description